 As a man, it feels like failure but I have to remind myself that it takes a strong person to recognise that you need, and to seek, help.
 I would also challenge anyone to go through the physical changes that I have in the last few months and not break a little.

 This post carries on from my last ‘My Story’ update found here:

-Trouble on the horizon Today was not a good day.
+This post is preceded by: Preparing for the Biologics appointment Trouble on the horizon Today was not a good day.
 As some of you know, I had my biologics review as it has been three months since the recommencement of Humira.
-You may also know that Humira has not really been working this time around, which made me somewhat apprehensive […]
+You may also know that Humira has not really been working this time around,…

 The wake up call finally came this weekend.
 Somewhat inevitably after the news I received recently from the hospital and pretty much having to cancel all of my plans the last few weeks from poor health.
 I was feeling pretty flat.
 It’s been a difficult 13 months since this flare started but the last couple have been particularly tough.
 Clearly the biologic that had served me so well in the past is no longer having an effect.
 Plus I have all these new symptoms, such as the fevers, chronic fatigue, cough and sore throat etc. Chronic pain is hard enough on its own, these other nuisances on top are just cruel.

 Then on Sunday, I had a fall.
 I had woke up in a lot of pain so probably wasn’t concentrating as much as I should have done when descending the stairs.
 Around 4 steps from the bottom, my knee gave out and I tumbled down like a sack of potatoes.
 Thankfully, I got away with just a twisted ankle – and the usual disproportionate immune response.

 What does this have to do with mental health?
 Let me explain…